linda0631/starbucksMap/README.md

 To make the development server be publicly accessible, you can use ngrok or natapp to solve it.

-If you want to create a global website with natapp, you need to fristly download th application and then regist and get a free channel authtoken.
+To create a global website with natapp, you need to fristly download th application and then regist and get a free channel authtoken.
 Then run ``natapp -authtoken [yourauthtoken]`` in cmd.
 Next you can get the website which looks something like this:

 http://g76nz3.natappfree.cc/index.html

+Then other devices all can visit the website with the address.